samclarke/sceditor.com/content/documentation/options.md

  * **color**
  * **removeformat**
  * **cut**
- * This only works in IE because of security permissions.
-It's disabled in other browsers.
  * **copy**
- * This only works in IE because of security permissions.
-It's disabled in other browsers.
  * **paste**
  * This only works in IE because of security permissions.
 It's disabled in other browsers.
  * **pastetext**